Tmuamar/Tmuamar/README.md

 ###

-<p align="left">My name is Thomas Muamar, and I'm a Project Specialist from California.</p>
+<p align="left">My name is Thomas Muamar, and I'm currently working as a project specialist at labcorp from California.</p>

 ###